HBlockBeach/who_won_it/README.md

 - Suraj Thyagaraj

 ## Project Overview:
-<div align="center"> <p> The aim of this project is to provide a dashboard for visualizing historical US Presidential election data.
+<p> The aim of this project is to provide a dashboard for visualizing historical US Presidential election data.
 The data is presented as a set of easy to interpret interactive and static charts that are sourced and updated with data served from three Flask-created APIs.<br><br> Tools used include:

 - Python
 - Pandas